UPDATED JUL 14, 2020

 Detroit isn’t always given the credit it deserves for its natural beauty.
 However, you can find sprawling country roads, tall trees, countless lakes, farms, and gorgeous hiking spots all within 45 minutes of the city.
 Start planning that next daycation!

 About 45 minutes north of the city, you can find a sprawling county park accessible all year.
-Surrounding the large Stony Creek Lake, this park has challenging trails to get in a quality hike — each path is worth more than one go ’round and can offer something unique.
+Surrounding the large Stony Creek Lake, this park has both challenging and easier trails to get in a quality hike — each path is worth more than one go ’round and can offer something unique.
 This place truly has the ‘up north’ vibe without the four-hour drive and is one of our favorite places to explore on a crisp fall day.
 Fitt Tip: For some really beautiful views, check out the East Lake Trails.

 Pack some extra trail mix because Bald Mountain is one of the most challenging terrains in this part of Michigan.
 There are two separate sections of this recreational area, but both north and south areas offer great hiking.
-Each trail is a different color loop, but our favorite is the 3.6-mile Graham Lakes Trail (aka the Orange Loop) for its lakeside traverses and interesting ascents.
+Each trail is a different color loop, but our favorite is the 3.4-mile Graham Lakes Trail (aka the Orange Loop) for its lakeside traverses and interesting ascents.
 Venture here whenever and often.

 Belle Isle, a skip from the city, is a Michigan state park that’s accessible all year round for gorgeous hikes, insane views of the growing city, and some unexpected wildlife.
 The park is the biggest island park in the nation with almost 1,000 acres.
 There are so many ways to escape to nature here, from tree-lined paths to beaches with amazing city views.
 Word on the street is that there are major renewal plans to make this park even better!